leilacielok/market_basket_analysis/README.md

 - **PCY**: hash-based optimization of Apriori designed to reduce the number of candidate pairs through bucket counting and bitmap filtering.
 - **SON**: partition-based algorithm that mines candidates locally on data chunks and validates them globally through a second counting phase.

-Each movie is represented as a basket containing its main actors (`Star1`, `Star2`, `Star3`, `Star4`), representing items.
-The goal is to find frequent singletons, pairs and triples of actors.

 # Main Findings

 The three algorithms return the same frequent itemsets, confirming the correctness of the implementations.
 However, their execution profiles differ.